wigging/swift-macos/README.md

 ## Examples

-Example code is located in the `swift-scripts` and `xcode-projects` folders.
+Example code is located in the `swift-scripts`, `xcode-playgrounds`, and `xcode-projects` folders.

 ## Website

 The website is available at https://wigging.me/swift-macos.
-It is generated with the [genja](https://github.com/wigging/genja) tool using the `content`, `docs`, `templates` folders and the `config.json` file.
+It is generated with the [genja](https://github.com/wigging/genja) tool using the `content`, `docs`, and `templates` folders along with the `config.json` file.
+Also, the image files are located in the `docs/img` folder.
 The website is hosted with GitHub Pages from the `docs` folder.

 ## Contributing